PorcoMaster/SexPillar/README.md

 PS: if you do change Tube Height, remember to also adjust PinHoleHeight

+In the Fusion file, all elements are parametric.
+However, the hardware is primarily for initial visualization.
+When adjusting parameters, the hardware may not align with all parts.
+For a clearer view when modifying parameters, it's recommended to hide all hardware.

 # General Bill of Materials (BOM)

 List of Hardware